-Today I would like to spend a small bit of time talking to you about something called order flow trading.
+In today’s article, I would like to spend a small bit of time talking about something called order flow trading.
 Order flow trading is a relatively new type of trading method which has become quite popular with forex traders over the last few years.
 It’s a method which differs from other types of trading as it focuses less on understanding when something has taken place in the market, and more on why something has taken place in the market.
 Today’s article is just going to be a little introduction into what order flow trading is.
 I’ll start by explaining to you what the core beliefs behind order flow trading are, and then I’ll move on to showing you the differences between order flow trading and other types of trading like price action trading.

 What Is Order Flow Trading ?